-Following terms are the foundation terms of a data structure.
+The following terms are the foundation terms of a data structure.

 - Interface − Each data structure has an interface.
 The interface represents the set of operations that a data structure support.
-An interface only provides the list of supported operations, type of parameters they can accept and return type of these operations.
+An interface only provides the list of supported operations, types of parameters they can accept and return type of these operations.